Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 Citation: Children's Code Art.
 603

-The term 'prenatal neglect' means exposure to chronic or severe use of alcohol or the unlawful use of any controlled dangerous substance, or in a manner not lawfully prescribed, that results in symptoms of withdrawal in the newborn; or the presence of a controlled substance or a metabolic thereof in his or her body, blood, urine, or meconium that is not the result of medical treatment; or observable and harmful effects in his or her physical appearance or functioning.
+The term 'prenatal neglect' means exposure to chronic or severe use of alcohol or the unlawful use of any controlled dangerous substance, or in a manner not lawfully prescribed, which results in symptoms of withdrawal in the newborn; or the presence of a controlled substance or a metabolic thereof in their body, blood, urine, or meconium that is not the result of medical treatment; or observable and harmful effects in their physical appearance or functioning.

 Notification/Reporting Requirements